N0THSA/llm-communicator/README.md

 ## Downloading the program
 Run the following commands:

-<code>$ git clone https://github.com/N0THSA/llm-communicator.git && cd llm-communicator
+<code>$ git clone https://github.com/N0THSA/llm-communicator.git && cd llm-communicator/installers
 $ python3 check_dependencies.py (or check_dependencies_windows.py if you're on windows)
-$ python3 start.py</code>
+$ cd .. && python3 start.py</code>

 ## Installing models
 1. Make a folder at the root of your harddrive and name it "models".